defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/airgapped/_index.md

 npm i -D jquery lunr markmap-autoloader mermaid redoc
 ```

-In the `hugo.toml` configuration file, add the following setting
+In your site's `hugo.toml` configuration file, add the following setting to the `[params]` section:

 ```toml
 [params]
   airgapped = true
 ```

-Then mount them to the sites
+Then mount them from node_modules to the site's assets

 ```toml
 [[module.mounts]]